French Autoroute System

 The vehicles are fitted with transponders, little electronic tags that sit inside the windscreen just behind the rear-view mirror.
 As a vehicle approaches the barrier, the tag is ‘read’ and the barrier is raised.
 Payment then comes out of your nominated UK bank account.
 You can now buy these transponders in the UK for use when you’re in France.

-The company that provide them are called Sanef Tolling, who are licenced to supply transponders for light vehicles (not larger vehicles like motorhomes for the time being).
+The company that provided them were called Sanef Tolling, who were licenced to supply transponders for light vehicles (not larger vehicles like motorhomes for the time being).
+This UK company now seems to be offering the electronic tags.
 There are no toll discounts available, and you have to pay a registration fee, a deposit for the tag, an annual management fee as well as a usage fee for each month that you actually use it (but there is a payment ceiling after 2 months of usage in any year).
 However, the tag is transferable between vehicles.

 I don’t think the convenience of this system outweighs the cost for us – we use toll roads for no more than 6 or 7 days each year, and generally away from the busy areas and outside of peak periods, but I’m sure that this will be useful to a lot of English second-home owners in France.